kmwang123/cme211-notes/ExamReview.md

 ## Problems with empirical

 Empirical performance testing is an important endeavor.
-It is an apect of "profiling" your code to see what parts take longer.
+It is an aspect of "profiling" your code to see what parts take longer.
 Empirical performance testing has some drawbacks, namely: